Bedfordshire and Luton

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary The neonatal unit has insufficient beds and is inadequate for the high number of births, despite an expansion proposal being rejected.
+Concerns summary (AI summary) The neonatal unit has insufficient beds and is inadequate for the high number of births, despite an expansion proposal being rejected.
 This severe lack of facilities poses a high risk to babies' lives.

 Jean McHale